-An ethnologist and sociologist, she spent many years in Africa as a researcher and expert on development cooperation.
-She headed the Global Education Agency in Switzerland and organized advanced training courses on development issues and peace politics for teachers.
-In 1988, she set up Hekate, a company offering courses on gender coaching.
-From 1995 to 2007, she was a member of the Swiss parliament (National Council) and member of the Council of Europe, and reported on the problems of refugees and displaced people in the South Caucasus.
+As an ethnologist and sociologist, Ruth-Gaby Vermot-Mangold spent many years in Africa as a researcher and expert on development cooperation, she headed the Global Education Agency in Switzerland, where she organised advanced training courses on development issues and peace policy for teachers.
+In 1988, she set up the Hekate office, which offers courses on gender coaching.
+From 1995 to 2007, she was a member of the Swiss parliament (National Council) and member of the Council of Europe, reporting on the problems of refugees and displaced people in the South Caucasus.
 Key aspects of her work include migration and refugee policies, as well as combating domestic violence, human trafficking and the organ trade.
-Ruth-Gaby Vermot-Mangold is the founder of PeaceWomen Across the Globe, she explores women’s contribution to resolving conflicts.
+Ruth-Gaby Vermot-Mangold is the founder of PeaceWomen Across the Globe and has been Co-President since 2003.

-is a member of the Swiss parliament (National Council) and a lawyer.
-She lives in Bolligen, near Bern.
-From 1982 to 1984, she worked as a correspondent in South East Asia for the International Commission of Jurists as a correspondent in South East Asia.
-The focus of her assignment was on the former Philippine military dictatorship.
-At that time, she was also involved as a lawyer in developing the first social clause for fair labor conditions between Migros of Switzerland and Del Monte of the Philippines.
+Margret Kiener Nellen is a member of the Swiss parliament (National Council) and a lawyer.
+From 1982 to 1984, she worked as rapporteur in South East Asia for the International Commission of Jurists.
+The focus of her assignment was the former Philippine military dictatorship.
+At that time, she was also involved as a lawyer in developing the first social clause for fair labour conditions between Migros in Switzerland and Del Monte in the Philippines.
 Her political focus is on equal opportunities and women’s rights, improved conditions for employees and social justice for everyone.
 She is committed to social and ecologically sustainable fiscal policy.
-As a member of the Swiss parliament, she is a member of the Finance and Legal Committee, the delegation of the Inter-Parliamentary Union (IPU) and its Committee for Human Rights, and the parliamentary delegation to the Organization for Security and Cooperation in Europe (OSCE).
+As a member of the Swiss parliament, she is a member of the Finance and Legal Committee, the delegation of the Inter-Parliamentary Union (IPU) and its Committee for Human Rights, as well as the parliamentary delegation to the Organization for Security and Cooperation in Europe (OSCE).
 Margret Kiener Nellen has been an active Board member for PeaceWomen Across the Globe since 2010.

-She studied Central Asian Politics, Economy, History, Culture and Islamic Studies at the Faculty of Oriental Studies at Tashkent State University.
+Marina Pikulina studied Central Asian Politics, Economics, History, Culture and Islamic Studies at the Faculty of Oriental Studies at Tashkent State University.
 She now works in the field of peace and justice.
-Since 2013, she has been a member of the network for refugees’ rights in Israel.
-She has worked with women’s organizations in Afghanistan, and in 1996 initiated a collection for humanitarian aid for Afghan women and children in Uzbekistan.
-From 2002 to 2007, she was the Country Coordinator for Uzbekistan and Kyrgyzstan for the swisspeace early warning program, FAST International.
-She served as director of the non-governmental Analysis Group S-Monitor and provides educational gender programs for women in the Makhalla social and welfare fund at the Center for Research on Islamic Studies in Tashkent, Uzbekistan.
+She has been a member of the network for refugees’ rights in Israel since 2013.
+She has worked with women’s organizations in Afghanistan, and in 1996 initiated fundraising for humanitarian aid for Afghan women and children in Uzbekistan.
+From 2002 to 2007, Marina Pikulina was the Country Coordinator for Uzbekistan and Kyrgyzstan for the swisspeace early warning program, FAST International.
+She served as Director of the non-governmental Analysis Group S-Monitor and now provides educational gender programmes for women in the Makhalla social and welfare fund at the Centre for Research on Islamic Studies in Tashkent, Uzbekistan.
 Marina Pikulina has been a member of the International Board of PeaceWomen Across the Globe since 2005.